Baba (2002 film): Plot

-The film opens with the birth of Baba (Rajinikanth), who is the reincarnation of a saint that was a devotee of Mahavatar Babaji.
-Baba grows up as a atheist and hot-blooded man, but becomes a good samaritan with his thoughts and actions.
+The film opens with the birth of Baba, the reincarnation of a saint who was a devotee of Mahavatar Babaji.
+Baba grows up as an atheist and hotheaded man, but becomes a good samaritan with his thoughts and actions.
 His lifestyle includes consuming alcohol, smoking beedi, and chewing tobacco.
-His mother (Sujatha) and maternal uncle (M. N. Nambiar), for whom Baba has great respect and love, are ardent devotees of Mahavatar Babaji.
-Chamundeswari (Manisha Koirala) stays in the neighbourhood of Baba's residence which often quarrels with Baba but eventually falls in love with his style and attitude.
+His mother and maternal uncle, for whom Baba has great respect and love, are ardent devotees of Mahavatar Babaji.
+Chamundeswari stays in the neighbourhood of Baba's residence which often quarrels with Baba but eventually falls in love with his style and attitude.

-Baba involves in a physical feud with the son (Riyaz Khan) of the state Deputy chief minister Ippo Ramaswamy (Ashish Vidyarthi) for the former had interfered with the sale of land by his neighbour.
+Baba gets involved in a physical feud with the son of the Deputy Chief Minister of Tamil Nadu Ippo Ramaswamy for the former had interfered with the sale of land by his neighbour.
 Ramasamy is the current leader of a party in the ruling coalition.
 Ramaswamy demolishes Baba's colony in retaliation for hurting his son.
-When Baba is about to confront Ramaswamy, Baba's mother urges him to maintain calm and not meet Ramaswamy.
-Baba decides to work hard to rebuild the colony and joins as a labourer in his neighbour's shop and earns money.
-Chamundeswari's mother, upon seeing this, threatens Chamundeswari with homicide if she does not heed to her words of marrying someone else.
+When Baba is about to confront Ramaswamy, Baba's mother urges him to maintain calm and not confront Ramaswamy.
+Baba decides to work hard to rebuild the colony and begins work as a labourer in his neighbour's shop to earn money.
+Chamundeswari's mother, upon seeing this, threatens Chamundeswari with death if she does not heed her words and marries someone else.
 Chamundeswari is left with no choice and tells Baba that she is not willing to marry a daily labourer.
 Then Baba realizes that so far, he has been only answerable for his mother.
 And if he gets married, then he has to live for his wife and kids and would become answerable to them.
-He feels that Prema (love) is Maya (illusion) and immediately breaks up with her.
+He feels that prema (love) is maya (illusion) and immediately breaks up with her.